eltos/PasteIntoFile/README.md

 For example, when copying syntax highlighted HTML code snippets from a browser, using `html` will cause the html-formatted text to be saved, while using `.html` will save the plain text.

+[^hotkey_conflict_warning]: Note that PasteIntoFile will not work if other applications use the same hotkey.
+For example, `WIN`+`ALT`+`CTRL`+`V` is also used by Microsoft PowerToys for their "Paste as plain text" feature by default.
+If you want to use this hotkey for PasteIntoFile, you first have to disable or change it in the other application and then restart PasteIntoFile.